angular/angular/aio/content/guide/set-document-title.md

 The HTML `<title>` is in the document `<head>`, outside the body, making it inaccessible to Angular data binding.

 You could grab the browser `document` object and set the title manually.
-That's dirty and undermines your chances of running the app outside of a browser someday.
+That's dirty and undermines your chances of running the application outside of a browser someday.

 <div class="alert is-helpful">

-  Running your app outside a browser means that you can take advantage of server-side pre-rendering for near-instant first app render times and for SEO.
+  Running your application outside a browser means that you can take advantage of server-side pre-rendering for near-instant first application render times and for SEO.
 It means you could run from inside a Web Worker to improve your app's responsiveness by using multiple threads.
-And it means that you could run your app inside Electron.js or Windows Universal to deliver it to the desktop.
+And it means that you could run your application inside Electron.js or Windows Universal to deliver it to the desktop.

 </div>